 The Netherlands compares favourably to the UK and the USA when it comes to crime statistics.
 Expats will likely feel secure, and even large football crowds are usually family-friendly and require few police officers.
 Nevertheless, as with anywhere, there are areas it’s probably best not to hang around at night.

 - CON: Irresponsible cyclists

 Most safety issues in the Netherlands seem to come from bicycles.
 Cyclists often weave in and out of traffic without safety helmets, and it’s worth bearing in mind that in a collision between a car and a bicycle, the car driver will be held responsible.

 Working in the Netherlands

-The Netherlands has one of Europe’s lowest rates of unemployment, which, combined with the 30 percent tax-free allowance available to people moving to work in the Netherlands, makes for an attractive work destination.
-But this allowance is mainly for people with specific skills which are rare within the local labour market.
+The Netherlands has one of Europe’s lowest rates of unemployment, which, combined with the 30-percent-tax-free allowance available to people moving to work in the Netherlands, makes for an attractive work destination.
+But this tax allowance is mainly for people with specific skills which are rare within the local labour market.

 The Dutch are known for their healthy work-life balance and many people work part-time.

 - CON: Not many opportunities for non-EU expats

 If a Dutch employer wants to hire someone from outside the EU, they have to prove that a Dutch citizen or someone from another EU country can’t fill the position – which is rarely the case.
 Researching appropriate work visas is a must.

 Moving to the Netherlands from another Western country hardly feels like culture shock.
 Almost everyone is tolerant of non-Dutch speakers and speaks English.
 They also have an inclusive culture that isn’t materialistic.